iamDREAMO/RateLingo/README.md

 ## Coming Soon:

-A desktop application and web app version of RateLingo will be developed soon for enhanced user experience and broader accessibility......
+A desktop application and web app version of RateLingo will be developed soon for enhanced user experience and broader accessibility..

 ## License